rjury-sumo/sumologic-cse-python-sdk/scripts/insights/readme.md

 ```

 ### dryrun
-The script has a safety feature a 'dyrun mode' and this is set to True by default.
+The script has a safety feature a 'dyrun mode' add ```--dryrun``` flag to the commandline to print out rather than close insights.
 In this mode the script will only display matching insights not update them.

-Set this to False to resolve selected insights.

 ### limit
 The script will only close a max number of insights in limit (50 by default). increase with --limit